-NATAS contests are open to telecast programming and online/digital programming.
-Entries must have been transmitted to the public by a television network, cable company, satellite, the internet, or other digital delivery media.
-Eligibility is limited to digital and telecast programming that was originally made available during the eligibility period and, as determined by contest Administration, intended for a national audience during the specific competition's eligibility year.
+NATAS contests are open to telecast programming and online/digital programming originally produced for video platforms and transmitted to the public by a television network, cable company, satellite, the internet, or other digital delivery media.
+Eligibility is limited to digital and telecast programming that was originally made available during the eligibility period and, as determined by contest administration, intended for a national audience during the specific competition's eligibility year.